 The Pharisees asked Christ: “Why do Your disciples break the tradition of the elders?
-For they do not wash their hands when they eat bread” (Matthew 15:2; cf. Mark 7:5).
+For they do not wash their hands when they eat bread” (Matt 15:2; cf. Mark 7:5).

-Paul described himself, before his conversion, as follows:
+As quoted above, Paul described himself, before his conversion, as:

 “Why do you yourselves transgress the commandment of God for the sake of your tradition? … by this you invalidated the word of God for the sake of your tradition.”
-(Matthew 15:3, 6)
+(Matt 15:3, 6)

 “Neglecting the commandment of God, you hold to the tradition of men.
 You are experts at setting aside the commandment of God in order to keep your tradition. … thus invalidating the word of God by your tradition which you have handed down.”
 (Mark 7:7-9, 13)

 Christ’s point is extremely important.
-The traditions were intended to prevent sin (to prevent breaking the Law of Moses), but eventually served to separate man from God.
+The traditions were intended to prevent sin (to prevent breaking the Law of Moses) “but their heart is far away from me.”
+The traditions eventually served to separate man from God.
 There are a number of reasons for this:

-Firstly, as is explained by the first paragraph of this section, these added rules inevitable only govern outward behavior, ignoring what goes on in the heart.
+Firstly, as is explained above, these added rules inevitably only govern outward behavior, ignoring what goes on in the heart.
 This focus on outward behavior shifts the focus away from God to self.
 This destroys love.
-Outwardly they complied with the law, but “their heart is far away from me” (Mat.
-15:7-9).
-They could make a list of things that they must do and things they must avoid, and at the end of the day they could say, like the Pharisee, “God, I thank Thee that I am not as the rest of men, rapacious, unrighteous, adulterers … I fast twice in the week, I give tithes of all things–as many as I possess”, but this Pharisee was not “declared righteous” (Luke 18:11-14).
+Outwardly they complied with the law, but “their heart is far away from me” (Matt 15:7-9).
+They could make a list of things that they must do and things they must avoid, and at the end of the day, they could say, like the Pharisee, “God, I thank Thee that I am not as the rest of men, rapacious, unrighteous, adulterers … I fast twice in the week, I give tithes of all things–as many as I possess”, but this Pharisee was not “declared righteous” (Luke 18:11-14).

 Secondly, as evidenced by the prayer of this Pharisee, a consequence of the traditions was that the Jews judged each other harshly.
 As soon as Adam and Eve sinned, they began to accuse each other.
 Unless man is controlled by the grace of Christ, this is what human nature inevitably does.
 Since the Father “has given all judgment to the Son” (John 5:22), the person that tries to judge the motives of others is trying to do something which only the Son of God should do.